 These photographs posses a longevity that the landscapes do not.
-What Remains to be Seen examines environmental change in some of the most at risk areas of our world including the arctic, rainforests, wetlands, and glaciers.
-Each of these ecosystems have been affected differently over recent decades by extreme weather caused by our warming planet.
+What Remains to be Seen examines environmental change in some of the most at risk areas of our world.
 With each image there is a story of loss, fragility and impending doom.

-Through this series I attempt to cause pause so we can examine our direct impact on fragile areas that could very well be lost within our lifetime if a change is not made soon.
-All prints are platinum palladium contact prints which are hand coated and printed in the darkroom and are each an edition of 5.
+All prints within the series are platinum palladium contact prints which are hand coated and printed in the darkroom and are each an edition of 5.